-Further rules governing Internship, Multidisciplinary Project and Additional Master Thesis Project
+Further rules Internship, Multidisciplinary Project and Additional Master Thesis Project

-Article 23 Internship
+Article 19 Internship

 - 1. Before the Internship commences an Internship agreement has to be closed between the Internship coordinator, the examiner from the relevant subject area, the supervisor at the company or institution where the student is doing his or her Internship, and the student. - 2.
 The Internship agreement must at least detail the aims and contents of the practical training period. - 3.
 The Internship agreement forms the basis for the assessment.
 The period of training will be assessed in its entirety. - 4.
 The Internship coordinator will determine whether the report meets the requirements laid down for the structure and production of the report as well as the student's own assessment of the Internship.
-The company or institution supervisor will also be consulted.

-The subject area examiner will assess the subject-related aspect of the report.

-The Internship coordinator will determine the final mark, also on the basis of the subject area examiner's conclusions and the recommendations made by the company or institution supervisor.
+The company or institution supervisor will also be consulted. - The subject area examiner will assess the subject-related aspect of the report. - The Internship coordinator will determine the final mark, also on the basis of the subject area examiner's conclusions and the recommendations made by the company or institution supervisor.

-Article 24 Multidisciplinary Project
+Article 20 Multidisciplinary Project

 - 1. In the Multidisciplinary Project manual an indication is given of the number of phases into which a project is divided. - 2.
 The first phase must be rounded off with a work plan that has to be approved by the supervisory team after the initial assessment.
 If the work plan is not approved then a supplement must be added.
 The project may not be pursued until the work plan has been approved. - 3.
-Roughly mid-way through the second phase there will be a briefing when the group will be expected to present the results and the activities still to be carried out to the supervisory team. - 4.
-At the beginning of the third phase the group will be expected to submit the draft final report. - 5.
+At the beginning of the third phase the group will be expected to submit the draft final report. - 4.
 The last phase will be rounded off with the production of the final report and a summary of that same report.
-Subsequently, during the final assessing, there will be an oral presentation of the final report and an evaluation report will be produced. - 6.
+Subsequently, during the final assessing, there will be an oral presentation of the final report and an evaluation report will be produced. - 5.
 The student is expected to attend the initial assessment, the briefing and the final assessment and to be present at any other point deemed necessary by the supervisory team.
-If a student has no valid excuse for being absent at such times then he may be banned from further participating in the project. - 7.
-The work plan and the final report must be assessed by at least two examiners, one of whom must be the main supervisor. - 8.
-When it comes to the final assessment, the work aspects definitely taken into consideration will be the following: - a. the quality of the final topic - b. how the various sub-topics have been integrated - c. written reporting - d. oral presentation - e. the group process - 9.
-The group result will also be the individual final result unless the main supervisor has sound reason to deviate from that in the case of one or more students in the group. - 10.
-The group is responsible for ensuring that there is regular contact with the main supervisor, especially in instances where the project is being completed abroad. - 11.
+If a student has no valid excuse for being absent at such times then he may be banned from further participating in the project. - 6.
+The work plan and the final report must be assessed by at least two examiners, one of whom must be the main supervisor. - 7.
+When it comes to the final assessment, the work aspects definitely taken into consideration will be the following: - a. the quality of the final topic - b. how the various sub-topics have been integrated - c. written reporting - d. oral presentation - e. the group process - 8.
+The group result will also be the individual final result unless the main supervisor has sound reason to deviate from that in the case of one or more students in the group. - 9.
+The group is responsible for ensuring that there is regular contact with the main supervisor, especially in instances where the project is being completed abroad. - 10.
 The projects, carried out in one course year, are to be evaluated by one of the concerned professors, who will report to the Director of Education.

-Article 25 Official date of Internship and Multidisciplinary Project results
+Article 21 Official date of Internship and Multidisciplinary Project results